Hisashi Iwakuma won’t return to Mariners’ rotation on Saturday as previously hoped

 Notes

-• Jean Segura (high ankle sprain) was slated to play nine innings of shortstop on Tuesday night with Class AAA Tacoma.
+• Jean Segura (high ankle sprain) was slated to play nine innings of shortstop Tuesday night with Class AAA Tacoma.
 The hope is that he could be back in the lineup as early as Wednesday if he’s feeling OK.

 “He may play tomorrow or we may give him a day off tomorrow, but I would love to see him in our lineup, if he can go, by Thursday if possible,” Servais said.
 “We understand that he’s not going to be at 100 percent.
 But Jean Segura at 90 percent is a pretty good player.
-Hopefully we get him back soon.”
+Hopefully, we get him back soon.”

-• First-round pick Evan White will be at Safeco Field on Friday to meet manager Scott Servais and the Mariners players, speak with the local media and take batting practice with the team.
+• First-round pick Evan White will be at Safeco Field on Friday to meet Servais and the Mariner players, speak with the local media and take batting practice with the team.
 White was drafted out of the University of Kentucky with the No. 16 pick.
 He’s currently participating in a minicamp with other drafted and signed players at the Mariners’ complex in Peoria, Ariz.

 • The Mariners are progressing in their talks with right-hander Sam Carlson, their second-round pick out of Burnsville High School in Minnesota.
-Carlson has a verbal commitment to the University of Florida, but he’s expected to sign a contract later in the week with the Mariners likely to give him a first-round level signing bonus.
+Carlson has a verbal commitment to the University of Florida, but he’s expected to sign a contract later in the week, with the Mariners likely to give him a first-round-level signing bonus.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.